Is Your Bird Bath Safe? 5 Things You Must Fix Before It Freezes Solid

 We earn a commission if you make a purchase, at no additional cost to you.
 12/16/2025 4:35 pm GMT ⓘ

-This is the kind of extension cord you actually need for winter bird bath heaters.
-12-gauge heavy-duty wire that won’t crack in cold temps, built-in GFCI protection that cuts power if anything goes wrong, and a weatherproof jacket.
-The 25-foot length reaches most setups without daisy-chaining multiple cords (which you shouldn’t do anyway).
+This extension cord is a must have for winter bird bath heaters.
+The cord is 12-gauge and uses heavy-duty wire that won't crack in cold temps.
+It also has built-in GFCI protection that will cut power if there is an issue and a weatherproof jacketing.
+The 25-foot length will help you avoid daisy-chaining multiple cords (which you shouldn't do anyway).

-One more thing: protect the connection point where your heater plugs into the extension cord.
-Water and electricity don’t mix, and snow melt will find any gap.
+One more thing: keep the connection point where your heater plugs into the extension cord protected.
+Water and electricity don't mix, and snow melt will exploit any opening.

 Check Price